aerickt/lapwing-for-beginners/src/Chapter-04.md

 This is only a suggestion; it is not a requirement to move to the next chapter!

-**You should be able to complete this test in 15 minutes or fewer with an accuracy of at least 90%.**
+**You should be able to complete this test in 7 minutes or fewer with an accuracy of at least 90%.**

-This bar for completion is quite high, relatively speaking.
-However, do keep in mind that spending a week or more on the layout is recommended!
-It is very important that you internalize the layout as much as possible.

 ### Extra practice